Possess a High School Diploma or equivalent/GED

 You will not be allowed to continue in the current exam cycle, and you will have to re-apply into the process.
 You will not be allowed to re-test in another division during the same exam cycle.

-The selection process is actually a testing and evaluation process that is mandated by state law and the California State Commission on Peace Officer Standards and Training (POST).
+The selection process is a testing and evaluation process that is mandated by state law and the California State Commission on Peace Officer Standards and Training (POST).
 It is comprised of six steps: application acceptance, physical ability test (PAT), written exam, background investigation with voice stress analyzer, medical evaluation, and psychological evaluation.
-All testing and evaluation takes place at each of the eight geographical CHP division areas throughout the state.
+All testing and evaluation take place at each of the eight geographical CHP division areas throughout the state.

-Applicants who successfully pass the written exam will move onto the background investigation phase.Applicants at this stage will complete pre-employment documents and provide other extensive documentation to their background investigator.
+Applicants who successfully pass the written exam will move onto the background investigation phase.Applicants at this stage will complete pre-employment documents and provide other extensive documentation to their background investigation officer.
 The background process can take three to five months, once assigned to a background investigator.

-Clearing backgrounds means the applicant moves on to the psychological and medical evaluation.
+Clearing backgrounds means the applicant moves on to psychological and medical evaluation.
 The psychological evaluation is both written--answering an inventory of hundreds of yes-no questions--and verbal, interviewing with a State of California contracted psychologist.
-The medical evaluation includes a vision acuity test, color vision test, drug test, and full set of back x-rays.An applicant who successfully passes every test and evaluation will then be put on a list waiting for an invitation to the CHP Academy.
+The medical evaluation includes a visual acuity test, color vision test, drug test, and a full set of back x-rays.An applicant who successfully passes every test and evaluation will then be put on a list waiting for an invitation to the CHP Academy.